sbs20/syncotron/Readme.md

  * Mirror Upload (just upload what's on the local machine)
  * Two way (keeps track of updates and deletions)

+Syncotron runs once and synchronises all files and then exits.
+It is *not* a real-time dameon or service which runs continually in the background.

+In time it may run with .NET Core - but not today.

 ## Options
  * Specify a LocalPath and RemotePath pair.
 The local path can be anywhere you have permissions including a remote file share